umer-amjad/Vector-Spaces/README.md

 # Vector-Spaces-and-Matrices
-This project written in C++ privodes template classes to represent vectors and matrices.
+This project written in C++ provides template classes to represent vectors and matrices.

 Existing features includes vector addition, scalar multiplication, matrix multiplication, matrix determinants, and matrix transformations of vectors.